DecisionsDev/odm-embedded-jse-exec/README.md

 ## Executing business rules in a standalone Java app with ODM

 IBM ODM proposes several options to execute business rules in a Java application:
-- invocation can be remote to HTDS through a REST/JSON call,
+- invocation can be remote to HTDS through a REST/JSON call from any language,
-- or local.
+- or local in Java.

 For a local execution the preferred API is RuleSession to retreive the ruleapp archive from a relational database, a file system or the class path.
 ## Embedded Rule execution in a self contained Java application